Hitting the Music in West Coast Swing Pt. 2

 • Send Out into Follower Hook-Unwind Turn Styling

-• Right Outside-Turn Endings
+• Right-Side Right-Turn Endings

 • Handshake Hold Duck-Turn into Under-Arm Dip

-• Right Inside-Turn Endings
+• Right-Side Left-Turn Endings

 • Duck into Facing-Each-Other Side-by-Side